alveko/aws-lambda-edge-workshops/Workshop1/Lab1_Security/README.md

 Security always comes first.

-Let's check and improve our website security by configuring HTTP to HTTPs redirect and adding a number of standard security headers to enforce HTTPS connection is always used and prevent XSS.

-In modern web, many security features are implemented and enforced by web-browsers.
-Such client side security features are usually enabled and configured by HTTP response headers sent by a web-server.
-However, web-servers may respond with some or all of the security headers missing.
-This lab shows how to add security headers to responses from an origin server configured for a CloudFront distribution.
-In our case, the origin is an S3 bucket.
+In modern web, many security features are implemented and enforced by the web browsers.
+The client-side security features are usually enabled and configured by HTTP response headers sent by a web server.
+However, a web server may not include all of the desired security headers in responses sent to your clients.

-First we will scan our website by observatory.mozilla.org and see if it finds any security features missing.
-Next, we will fix potential security vulnerabilities by adding several security headers to all HTTP responses.
+In this lab, we will first scan our website to see if any of the security features are missine.
+We will then enhance the security of your CloudFront distribution using Lambda@Edge.
+We will add several response headers to enable web browsers security featrures.
+For example, the ```Strict-Transport-Security``` response header protects your viewers from certain categories of the man-in-the-middle attacks, and the ```Content-Security-Policy``` header helps prevent cross-site scripting (XSS), clickjacking, and other code injection attacks resulting from execution of malicious content in the trusted web page context.
+We will also configure your CloudFront distribution to require HTTPS for communication between your viewers and CloudFront.
+All HTTP requests received by CloudFront will be redirected a corrsponding HTTPS URL.

 ## Steps